dreamboat26/ConvolutionalDreamscape/README.md

 ## License

-The code and content in this repository are shared under the MIT License.
+The code and content in this repository are shared under the Apache License, Version 2.0.
 Feel free to use them for your own learning and projects.

 Happy Learning!